Ayms/node-Tor/README.md

 The ORs are maintaining onion RSA keys to negociate the different keys needed for the communications with the OP, these keys are rotated once a week and the directory servers are updated by the ORs accordingly.

-The OP is maintaining different circuits inside the Tor Network in order to be able to quickly switch from a circuit to another in order to enforce anonimity and prevent circuit errors that can occur.
+The OP is maintaining different circuits inside the Tor Network in order to be able to quickly switch from a circuit to another in order to enforce anonymity and prevent circuit errors that can occur.

 ## node-Tor Goals and possible Future :

 The intent of this project is to provide Tor mechanisms in a web language, so it might open the network to web languages interfaces.

-It might be easier to install, will not depend on specific application and can interact with js modules, then it might be possible to easily build web/js applications on top of it (chat, etc).
+It might be easier to install, will not depend on specific applications and can interact with js modules, then it might be possible to easily build web/js applications on top of it (chat, etc).

 It is not unrealist to envision the OP part directly into the browser, for example the OR Guards could implement the wss protocol, or future harmony modules could be used, or as a plugin.